isaac-sim/OmniIsaacGymEnvs/docs/rl_examples.md

 torques to the DOFs.
 Force sensors are also placed on each of the legs to observe contacts with the ground plane; the sensor values can be retrieved using `get_force_sensor_forces`.

 Training with PPO can be launched with command line argument `task=Ant`.
 Training with SAC with command line arguments `task=AntSAC train=AntSAC`.
+Training using the Warp backend can be launched with `task=Ant warp=True`.

 Running inference with pre-trained model can be launched with command line argument `task=Ant test=True checkpoint=omniverse://localhost/NVIDIA/Assets/Isaac/2023.1.0/Isaac/Samples/OmniIsaacGymEnvs/Checkpoints/ant.pth`